 The Non Diet Diet

 I feel grateful not to ‘need’ a diet.
 Blame it on my genes.
 Or that’s what I thought.
 However slim doesn’t necessarily mean more healthy than large.
 I decided to extend my knowledge in nutrition and find out how to have a healthy diet without dieting.
-The reasons are simple.
+My reasons are simple.
 I want to improve my overall energy level, boost my immune system, get healthier looking skin (I’m over 40) and relieve gut issues.
 What I found out is that a balanced nutrition and a good mindset does all the above, and more!

 Knowing that ‘we are what we eat’ brings everything important for health and beauty to our plate.
 It’s includes weight control, it stabilizes emotions, influences skin and hair condition, gives an overall sense of wellbeing and a feeling of empowerment.